cetanu/sovereign/docs/terminology.md

 The other builtin Source type is `inline`, which has to be included in the main configuration file for Sovereign as YAML and is less dynamic (it can't be changed without restarting Sovereign whereas a file/http source can).

+#### Scopes

+Every Source has a "scope".
+Scopes allow each source to specify which resource types it is available to.

+For example, you could have a source that specifies the clusters for your envoy proxies, and another that specifies the listeners.
+By scoping each source to their respective resource type, you don't need to use conditional logic to filter data within your [Templates](#templates).

 ### Instances

 When a Source is polled for data, it is expected that the data returned is a list of key:value mappings.